 - The complete guide to Apple’s new data privacy portal

-6. Use encrypted backups
+6. Create encrypted local backups

 The line between data privacy and cybersecurity is somewhat blurred.
 Encrypting backups, for example, is undoubtedly a security-based move.
 But if you’re a privacy-conscious individual, it’s just one of several cybersecurity tips you should implement into your digital life.

-5. Use the baked-in password features
+5. Use the built-in password features

-4. Get rid of iffy apps
+4. Get rid of untrustworthy apps

 Google and Facebook are both notorious for this, but Amazon is also a data harvester.
-If you’re serious about data privacy, it’s probably worth ditching Facebook, the Amazon app, and Google’s various apps.
+If you’re serious about iOS privacy, it’s worth ditching Facebook, Amazon, and Google’s various apps.

-3. Use privacy-based apps
+3. Use privacy-based iOS apps

 If you aren’t a fan of Apple’s browser, another good option is Firefox Focus—which is built from the ground up to be a privacy browser.

 If you ditched Gmail and want a good email client, Canary Mail is a secure and private email client with PGP Encryption built in.
-Telegram, Signal and Apple’s own iMessages are good options for messaging apps.
+Telegram, Signal, and Apple’s own iMessage are also good options for messaging apps.

 2. Stop Apple from tracking you

-Apple may also use your location to serve first-party ads, alerts or Siri suggestions.
-You can disable this, too.
-Just go to Settings —> Privacy —> Location Services —> System Services and disable the three options that started with “Location-Based …”
+Apple may also use your location to serve first-party ads, alerts, or Siri suggestions.
+To disable this, go to Settings > Privacy > Location Services > System Services and disable Location-Based Suggestions and the Product Improvement options.

 1. Use a safer DNS (and VPN)

+These tips cover all the hidden tips you can use to secure your iPhone and iPad.
 We hope that you found this article useful.
-Please let us know in the comments below if you have any questions or if you would like to share a tip or two.
+Please let us know in the comments below if you would like to share a tip of your own.